Murrinh-patha language: Morphology

 Murrinh-Patha is a head-marking language with a complex verb generally considered to be polysynthetic.
 The sequencing of morphemes in the verb is highly structured, but the ordering of words in a sentence is largely free.

 Nouns

 The Murrinh-Patha language displays extensive classifications both of nouns and verbs.
 Nouns are divided into ten classes or genders along roughly semantic lines, with some exceptions.
 Each noun class is associated with particles which must agree with the class.

 Pronouns

 In Murrinh-Patha there are four categories which in total make up for 31 pronouns.
 The categories are: singular, dual, paucal (referring to 3 to 15 individuals) and plural (more than 15).
 While some of the pronouns stand on their own in the sentence structure, many are embodied in the middle of a verb.

 Verbs

 Verbs occur in some 38 different conjugations.
 Each verb is morphologically complex, with the verb root surrounded by prefixes and suffixes identifying subject, object, tense, and mood; these affixes are different in the different conjugations.

 Arithmetics

 Murrinh Patha only has words for numbers up to five.

+Syntax

+Murrinh Patha has free word order.